Tomahawkd/tomahawkd.github.io/course/postgraduate/network.md

 - To avoid having to send an ARP request packet each time by broadcasting, a host can cache the IP and the corresponding MAC address in its ARP table (ARP cache)
-- Each entry in the ARP table is usually “aged” and contents are erased if no activity occurs within a period
+- Each entry in the ARP table is usually "aged" and contents are erased if no activity occurs within a period
 - ARP table is updated when hearing an ARP request or ARP reply
 - ARP is a stateless protocol, so most operating systems will update their